Thulrus/VegeHubPyPiLib/Walkthrough.md

 Then, if all those pass, change the version number in `pyproject.toml`, and run:

 - `poetry build`

+Now you can publish to PyPi by running

 - `poetry publish`

+If that fails, you might need to take care of authentication first.
+You will have to get on PyPi and get an API key, then run `poetry config pypi-token.pypi <your-api-token>`, then run `poetry publish` again.

 And don't forget to commit to GitHub.